A dentist says that nerve damage can be caused by the removal of wisdom teeth.

 Nerve Damage from Wisdom Teeth Removal

-In addition to the inferior alveolar nerve, another nerve might sustain damage: the trigeminal nerve, which is one of the 12 cranial nerves.
+In addition to the inferior alveolar nerve, another nerve might sustain damage: the trigeminal nerve, which is one of the 12 cranial nerves — the fifth one.

 However, the damage from a wisdom tooth extraction is usually temporary, though this can go on for up to a few months.
 In rare cases of severe damage it’s permanent.

-A nerve injury from root canal removal (either of the two nerves mentioned) would cause symptoms of only sensation rather than function.
+A nerve injury from root canal removal (involving either the inferior alveolar or trigeminal nerve) would cause symptoms of only sensation rather than function.

 There would not be any weakness in the muscles of your tongue and lip.